 9. Transfer chops to prepared rack and pan setup.

-10. Bake until internal temperature reaches 145 degrees — about 15 minutes.
+10. Bake until internal temperature reaches 145 degrees — about 10 minutes, depending on the thickness of the chops.

 11. Let chops rest at least 5 minutes before serving.